Skip to main content

 )

-# Check if we should use tools
+# Check for tool use

 if response.stop_reason == "tool_use":